Ragione di adoprar sicuramente l'Arme, si da offesa come da difesa: The pike

 For a long weapon, such as a pike, the hands are placed well apart, with the right this time at or near the butt end of the weapon, and is placed well back of the hip, and the left hand stretched out toward the opponent.
 The switched places of the hands from the previous weapon are because the right hand (the dominant and more dextrous hand) has more control of the movements of the long weapon when at the back than at the front, due to the added length and weight of the weapon and also because there is more leverage to be applied from behind than from in front now.
-In this case the pivot point is the left hand.
+In this case, the pivot point is the left hand.
 In the case of the previous, medium, weapon, the pivot point in the manipulation of the spear or sword is really somewhere between the two hands, but closer to the forward, right, hand.
 The stance with the long weapon is with the left foot now in front, with the right foot behind.
 So, to thrust the long weapon forward, both hands are used initially, as in the last weapon, and the left hand is then released to allow the point to pass as far forwards as possible.
-The right leg is brought up to step far in front of the left, and the left brought into alignment with the right foot and the point.
+The right leg is brought up to step far in front of the left, and the left is brought into alignment with the right foot and the point.
 Then, the right pulls back on the weapon, allowing the left to re-grip.
-The feet can be put through a reverse of what they have just done to return to the on guard position.
+The feet can be put through a reverse of what they have just done to return to the on-guard position.